Claire has been creating handmade jewellery since 2002 and teaching jewellery making through online tutorials and courses since 2010.

 Macramé is a method of creating textiles that uses knots rather than weaving or knitting techniques.
-Macramé was often used by sailors to decorate items or their ships and is also used to create jewellery, bags, mats, plant hangers and wall hangings.
-Sometimes leather and suede are used to create macramé belts and the friendship bracelets made by many children are created using macramé.
+Macramé was often used by sailors to decorate items or their ships, and it's also used to create jewellery, bags, mats, plant hangers and wall hangings.
+Sometimes leather and suede are used to create macramé belts, and the friendship bracelets made by many children are created using macramé.

 Some examples of cords that can be used in macramé include: